kiwicopple/paul.copplest.one/docs/principles/README.md

 # Principles

-Design making frameworks and mental models.
+Decision making frameworks and mental models.

 Use the sidebar to browse.